Adding Arugula to Your Small Garden

-- Containers - Even the most limited of container gardens still have a good opportunity with growing arugula.
+- Containers: Even the most limited of container gardens still have a good opportunity with growing arugula.
 A container with at least eight inches depth and six inches in diameter should be chosen for a single arugula plant.

-- Soil - Although arugula is adapted to grow in a variety of soils, the best results and most productive plants will come from quality soil.
-Ideally, an organic, composted and well draining soil should be used.
+- Soil: Although arugula is adapted to grow in a variety of soils, the best results and most productive plants will come from quality soil.
+Ideally, an organic, composted and well-draining soil should be used.

-- Sunlight - Arugula does best when it is allowed to receive at least six hours of direct sunlight.
+- Sunlight: Arugula does best when it is allowed to receive at least six hours of direct sunlight.
 It is also crucial to point out that arugula tends to suffer under the intense heat of the afternoon sunlight, so it is best to position your plants where they'll be able to gain access to full morning sun and shade in the afternoon.

-How to Grow Arugula From Seed -
+How to Grow Arugula From Seed

 - For maximum moisture control in your containers, layer the bottom 1-2 inches with small gravel or rocks.
 This key barrier below the soil will promote drainage and increase aeration.

 - Begin to sow arugula seeds up to a month before your average last frost.
 Plant the seeds at a depth of 1/4 inch and carefully water them in.
 Keeping them moist, the seeds should germinate quickly.
-Germination usually takes places within 3-10 days.
+Germination usually takes place within 3-10 days.
 Sow a few seeds per container.

 - Once the arugula seedlings have sprouted, thin them out so that only the strongest growing one is left remaining.